diqezit/SpectrumNet/README.md

 ## Configuration

-The application uses constants defined in the `MwConstants` class for various settings such as render interval, FFT size, and default styles.
+The application uses constants defined for various settings such as render interval, FFT size, and default styles.
 These constants can be modified to adjust the behavior of the application.

 ## Error Handling